mintty/mintty/wiki/Tips.md

 ## Starting in a particular directory ##

 The working directory for a mintty session can be set in the _Start In_ field of a shortcut, or by changing directory in an invoking script, or with option `--dir`.
-Note, however, that Cygwin's _/etc/profile_ script for login shells automatically changes to the user's home directory.
+Note, however, that Cygwin’s _/etc/profile_ script for login shells automatically changes to the user’s home directory.
 The profile script can be told not to do this by setting a variable called _CHERE\_INVOKING_, like this:

 ```
 mintty /bin/env CHERE_INVOKING=1 /bin/bash -l
 ```

+Note: If mintty is run from a shortcut with empty _Start In_ field and the effective start directory is within the Windows system folder, mintty changes it in order to avoid failure when creating a log file.

 ## Creating a folder context menu entry for mintty ##

-Cygwin's **chere** package can be used to create folder context menu entries in Explorer, which allow a shell to be opened with the working directory set to the selected folder.
+Cygwin’s **chere** package can be used to create folder context menu entries in Explorer, which allow a shell to be opened with the working directory set to the selected folder.

 The following command will create an entry called _Bash Prompt Here_ for the current user that will invoke bash running in mintty.
 See the chere manual (_man chere_) for all the options.